Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Crowd-scale annotation error testing

-The first annotation schedule corresponding to slip errors is \{c4, c1, c2, \textbf{\underline{c3}}, c1, \textbf{\underline{c3}}, c4, c1, c4, c1, c4, c2, c1, c4, c1, c2, c4, c2, c4, \textbf{\underline{c3}}\} and the second schedule corresponding to mistake errors is \{c4, c1, c2, c1, c4, c2, c1, c4, \textbf{\underline{c3}}, c1, c2, c4, \textbf{\underline{c3}}, c1, c2, c1, \textbf{\underline{c3}}, c2, c4, c4\}.
+The first annotation schedule corresponding to slip errors (H1) is \{c4, c1, c2, \textbf{\underline{c3}}, c1, \textbf{\underline{c3}}, c4, c1, c4, c1, c4, c2, c1, c4, c1, c2, c4, c2, c4, \textbf{\underline{c3}}\} and the second schedule corresponding to mistake errors (H2) is \{c4, c1, c2, c1, c4, c2, c1, c4, \textbf{\underline{c3}}, c1, c2, c4, \textbf{\underline{c3}}, c1, c2, c1, \textbf{\underline{c3}}, c2, c4, c4\}.
 The underlined class label indicates the occurrence of target class instances and their position for analysis.
-For the three positions of the target class (c3) in an annotation schedule, we permuted the instances shown in those positions, leading to 6 experimental cases for each type of schedule.
-Each instance sequence was annotated by 10 human judges using the Figure Eight (now called Appen ) platform.
-In total, we received responses from 120 human judges for the two schedules.
+For the three positions of the target class (c3) in an annotation schedule, we permuted the instances shown in those positions, leading to six experimental cases for each type of schedule.